INGTechnologies/ING/README.md

     - Step 1: Clone ING repository.
     - Step 2: Open "Source/ING.sln" with Visual Studio 2019.
     - Step 3: Set any example project as startup project and run it.
-    - Step 4: Game engine binaries will be built to "Source/Binaries/ING"
+    - Step 4: ING binaries will be built to "Source/Binaries/ING"

 ## Community